deshodhan78/Customer-Support-Rag---Innomatics-Project/README.md

-# 🛠️ TechNova Support RAG Assistant
+# 🛠️ Customer Support RAG Assistant

 An advanced **Agentic Retrieval-Augmented Generation (RAG)** system designed to provide technical support for TechNova X1000 routers.
 This project uses **LangGraph** for sophisticated workflow orchestration and includes a **Human-In-The-Loop (HITL)** escalation mechanism.